Robilant+Voena

 Robilant+Voena is a commercial art gallery specializing in European Old Masters and 20th-century Italian and American art, with gallery spaces in London, Milan, Paris, and New York.
 The gallery has held a number of critically acclaimed Old Master exhibitions, of which the most significant include displays of works by the Caravaggisti, Bartolomeo Manfredi, Caspar van Wittel, Giacomo Ceruti, and Antonio Joli.

-Its most significant sales include an Artemisia Gentileschi self-portrait sold to the National Gallery in London and a work by Jean-Léon Gérôme acquired by the Frick Collection in New York.
+Its most significant sales include an Artemisia Gentileschi self-portrait sold to the National Gallery in London and a work by Baron Gérard acquired by the Frick Collection in New York.